-Development within the Niagara Escarpment Development Control Area is regulated by the Niagara Escarpment Commission through the issuance of development permits.
+Development within the Niagara Escarpment Area of Development Control is regulated by the Niagara Escarpment Commission through the issuance of development permits.

-The Niagara Escarpment Plan contains policies and a framework for the Niagara Escarpment Parks and Open Space System that stretches the length of the Escarpment.
+The Niagara Escarpment Plan contains policies and a framework for the Niagara Escarpment Plan Area.
 It shall be the policy of the City to support the development of the Niagara Escarpment Parks and Open Space System.